 Partition: Forcing the Sale of Jointly Owned Property

-If you own a piece of property with someone in New York and have come to find this co-ownership situation unbearable or undesirable, you can force the other party to sell the property even if they do not wish to do so.
-Under the law, this remedy is commonly referred to as a partition action ("partition").
+If you own property with someone in New York and have come to find this co-ownership situation unbearable or undesirable, you can under New York State's Partition law bring a partition action and force your co-owner to either sell the property or buy out your interest.

-While many individuals are unaware or unfamiliar with this process, it is a viable option for those who can no longer tolerate or afford co-owning property with another person.
-Typically, the courts will not require you to give a reason as to why the property much be sold.
-All a party bring a partition action must prove is that they are a legal co-owner of the property at the time the action is started.
+While many individuals are unaware or unfamiliar with this process it is a viable option for those who can no longer tolerate or afford co-owning property with another person.
+Typically, the courts will not require you to give a reason as to why the property must be sold or why you want to sell your interest.
+All a party bringing a partition action must prove is that they are a legal co-owner of the property at the time the action is started.

-Should you find yourself in a position where a co-owner does not feel the same way you do about the sale of a home or building, please feel free to call O'Sullivan & Zacchea at (718) 713-3499 for a free consultation with Kevin O'Sullivan.
-You can also contact us by email at Kosullivan@ozatlaw.com.
+Should you find yourself in a position where a co-owner does not feel the same way you do about the sale of a home or building please feel free to call Kevin O'Sullivan at (718) 713-3499 for a free consultation.
+You can also contact Mr. O'Sullivan by email at Kosullivan@ozatlaw.com.